sagemath/trac_to_gh/Issue 6395.md

 }
 ```

-Changing assignee from was to kohel.
+Changing assignee from @williamstein to kohel.